Willyb15/Data-Science-Python/Week2/more_data_structures.md

 Out[3]: (1, [1, 2, 3])
 ```

-One last thing to note is that since tuples are immutable they very few methods associated with them, only `count()` and `index()`.
-For this reason we say that they are very lightweight, aka they don't take up much space in memory, but also don't have much built in functionality.
+One last thing to note is that since tuples are immutable, they have very few methods associated with them - only `count()` and `index()`.
+For this reason we say that they are very lightweight; they don't take up much space in memory, but also don't have much built in functionality.

 ### Dictionaries

-So far the only collections that we have talked about are ordered and these are great if there is some intrinsic order to that data that we're storing in them.
+So far, the only collections that we have talked about are ordered.
+These are great if there is some intrinsic order to that data that we're storing in them.
 However, there are plenty of times when we don't care about order, either because it simply doesn't matter or because the data is associated with each other in a different way.
-For example say we have a bunch of state names and we want to associate their capital.
+For example, say we have a bunch of state names and we want to associate each state's name with their capital.
 How would we do this in a list?
-One way would be to have tuples that store the state and it's capital together.
+One way would be to have tuples that store pairs of states and their capitals.

 ```python
 states_caps = [('Georgia', 'Atlanta'), ('Colorado', 'Denver'), ('Indiana', 'Indianapolis')]
 ```

-But there are limits to how intuitive this storage method is.
-Consider that, if we wanted to find the capital of Indiana, we would have to search through the entire list checking to see if Indiana is in the first position of each tuple, and when/if we found it, then grab the second position of that tuple.
+There are limits to how intuitive this storage method is, though.
+Consider that if we wanted to find the capital of Indiana, we would have to search through the entire list, checking to see if Indiana is in the first position of each tuple.
+If/when we found it, we would then have to grab the second position of that tuple.

 ```python
 search_state = 'Indiana'